Rocky Vista University - Montana College of Osteopathic Medicine - RVU-MCOM

 Supplemental Application Fee Waiver Available?
 Yes

-Supplemental fee waivers are available for candidates who are eligible to receive an AACOMAS fee waiver; and for U.S. Armed Forces Veterans or active duty (applicant or spouse of applicant).Earliest Acceptance Date
+Supplemental fee waivers are available for candidates who are eligible to receive an AACOMAS fee waiver; and for U.S. Armed Forces Veterans or active duty (applicant or spouse of applicant).Orientation/Start Date for First Year Students

 Deferred Entrance Requests Considered?
 Yes

-Applicants will be requested to submit necessary matriculation documents, including a deposit, according to the following AACOMAS Traffic Guidelines schedule:
+Osteopathic Medical College (COM) applicants may be asked to submit necessary matriculation documents, including a deposit, according to the following AACOMAS traffic guideline schedule:

-- Those accepted prior to November 15 will have until December 14
+- Those accepted prior to November 15 to have until December 14.

-- Those accepted between November 15 and January 14 will have 30 days
+- Those accepted between November 15 and January 14 to have 30 days

-- Those accepted between January 15 and April 30 will have 14 days.
+- Those accepted between January 15 and April 30 to have 14 days.

-- Those accepted on or after May 1 may be asked for an immediate deposit.
+- Those accepted on or after May 1 may be asked by the accepting COM for an immediate deposit.

-- After May 1 of the year of matriculation, each medical college may implement college-specific procedures for accepted students who hold one or more seats at other medical colleges.
+- After May 1 of the year of matriculation, each COM has the discretion to implement COM-specific procedures for accepted students who hold one or more seats at other COMs.

 Mean MCAT Score